polyurichard/lectures/OOD/oo.md

 ## Program to an interface

-"Program to an interface" is an OO Design principle which suggest that software components should interact with each other through interfaces rather than concrete implementations.
+"Program to an interface" is an OO Design principle which suggests that software components should interact with each other through interfaces rather than concrete implementations.
 This principle promotes decoupling and enhances the flexibility and maintainability of the code.

-In our RPG game, a player can use different types of weapon.
-Assume that the player class contains a function with the following code:
+In our RPG game, a player can use different types of weapons.
+Assume that the `Player` class contains a function with the following code:

 ```java
 public class Player {